 It is often difficult to find monologues that are suitable for teenagers.
-A lot of monologues often fit into either the children’s monologues category or else are aimed at adults and can contain a lot of complex language, or just generally not be suitable.
-So here is a list of male and female monologues exclusively for teenagers.
+A lot of monologues often fit into either the children’s monologues category, or else are aimed at adults and contain a lot of complex language/unsuitable themes.
+For this reason, we have compiled a list of male and female monologues exclusively for teenagers.

 Female Monologues for Teens

-Whistle Down the Wind (Mary Hayley Bell)
+Whistle Down the Wind (by Mary Hayley Bell)

-Swallow (age 12) is living in a village where they are taught Jesus will return to the world.
+Swallow (12) is living in a village where they are taught Jesus will return to the world.
 There is a criminal on the run near her village and Swallow finds a sick, homeless man in her father’s barn who she thinks is Jesus.
 In this monologue she tells some other children about the man.

 Can you keep a secret?
 A really big secret?
 You’ve got to hold up your hand and do the ‘See this wet’ routine: